7SED/Pinch-Glove/2DKinematics/README.md

+PROJECT: VIRTUAL REALITY/2D Kinematics
-PROJECT: VIRTUAL REALITY/PINCH GLOVE YEAR: 2019 AUTHOR: SH.SEDGHI
+YEAR: 2019 AUTHOR: SH.SEDGHI

 This MATLAB code simulates 2D kinematics of a robotic arm with two segments.
 The user is prompted to enter the angles of the first and second arm, which range from 0 to 270 degrees.
 The code uses the input angles to calculate the horizontal and vertical location of the end effector using inverse kinematics equations.